 - Full or partial tuition may be refundable depending on the progress of scheduled classes.
 Our refund policy follows the guidelines of the Alberta Private Vocational Traning Regulation.
 A copy of the act is available at the Registrar’s office.

-- Refund will be based on the date withdrawal forms are received.
+- The refund will be based on the date withdrawal forms are received.

-- Non-attendance will not automatically be considered as withdrawal.
+- Non-attendance will not automatically be considered as a withdrawal.

 - Students must complete the program within six years.